• Skip to main content

 Monetary policy may not suffice to check cyclical business fluctuations.

-When business activities show signs of slackening down, the government should use these three instruments(taxation, public spending, and public borrowing) of fiscal policy to check downtrend and ensure stability in the economy.
+When business activities show signs of slackening down, the government should use these three instruments(taxation, public spending, and public borrowing) of fiscal policy to check the downtrend and ensure stability in the economy.

 The government should not levy new taxes and existing texas should be substantially reduced.